apache/spark/docs/installation.rst

 Airflow is published as ``apache-airflow`` package in PyPI.
 Installing it however might be sometimes tricky because Airflow is a bit of both a library and application.
 Libraries usually keep their dependencies open and applications usually pin them, but we should do neither and both at the same time.
-We decided to keep our dependencies as open as possible (in ``setup.py``) so users can install different version of libraries if needed.
+We decided to keep our dependencies as open as possible (in ``setup.cfg`` and ``setup.py``) so users can install different version of libraries if needed.
 This means that from time to time plain ``pip install apache-airflow`` will not work or will produce unusable Airflow installation.

 In order to have repeatable installation, however, starting from **Airflow 1.10.10** and updated in **Airflow 1.10.12** we also keep a set of "known-to-be-working" constraint files in the